nerboda/easy_breadcrumbs/README.md

 * It's able to properly generate the html for many different types of complex routes (See Below).
 * It only generates breadcrumbs for the routes you've defined, so if you have a route `/categories/10/contacts/5`, but haven't defined an index view route for `/categories`, that item will be left out.
+* It can automatically detect certain name attributes for specific resources.

 ## Installation